-Overall, the Tobin undergraduate program is perfect for students who prefer hands-on learning.
 Whether it’s gaining valuable consulting exposure through EIRP or building socially responsible finance skills in GLOBE, Tobin students have a variety of opportunities to experience the real world of business.

 “The Executive-in-Residence Program offered at The Peter J Tobin College of Business was instrumental in my last year of college in helping me discover the industry I wanted to work in and in helping solidify the presentation, creative thinking, and networking skills I used to get my first job out of college and still use in my everyday career.”

 “I had a seminar course in Economics in which we traveled into studying the effects of how variables such as Household income and values affect inequality within the top 50 richest cities within the United States.
 From that project, it has taught me to approach problems holistically and to see the big picture rather than purely focusing on smaller details.
 Also through writing the paper with former classmates, it taught me the importance of wording.”

 “I participated in service learning in various courses throughout my time at St. John’s.
 This experience allowed students to complete coursework while helping local community organizations.
 It not only sharpened my skills and enhanced the topics taught in class, but it also provided invaluable experience working with local organizations to help them achieve their goals in serving the community.”